5T33Z0/OC-Little-Translated/04_Fixing_Sleep_and_Wake_Issues/060D_Instant_Wake_Fix/README.md

 There are some components (like USB Controllers, LAN cards, Audio Codecs, etc.) which can create conflicts between the sleep state values defined in their `_PRW` methods and macOS that cause the machine to instantly wake after attempting to enter sleep state.
 The fixes below resolve the instant wake issue.

 ### Technical Background
-The `DSDT` contains `_GPE` (General Purpose Events) which can be triggered by all sorts of things and actions: pressing the Power/Sleep Button, opening/closing the Lid, etc. Each of these events has its own number assigend to it and can can be triggered by differend methods, such as `_PRW` (Power Resource for Wake).
+The `DSDT` contains `_GPE` (General Purpose Events) which can be triggered by all sorts of things and actions: pressing the Power/Sleep Button, opening/closing the Lid, etc. Each of these events has its own number assigned to it and can can be triggered by different methods, such as `_PRW` (Power Resource for Wake).

 Used in Devices, the `_PRW` method describes their wake method by using packages which return two power resource values if the corresponding `_GPE` is triggered.
 This `Return` package consists of 2 bytes (or Package Objects):

 - The 1st byte of the `_PRW` package is either `0x0D` or `0x6D`.
 That's where the name of the fix comes from.
-- The 2nd byte of `_PRW` package is either `0x03` or `0x04`.
+- The 2nd byte of the `_PRW` package is either `0x03` or `0x04`.
 But macOS expects `0x00` here in order to not wake immediately.

 And that's what this fix does: it changes the 2nd byte to `0x00` if macOS is running – thus completing the `0D/6D Patch`.
 See the ACPI Specs for further details on `_PRW`.

 Different machines may define `_PRW` in different ways, so the contents and forms of their packets may also be diverse.
 The actual `0D/6D Patch` should be determined on a case-by-case basis by analyzing the `DSDT`.

 ### Refined fix
-Previously, a lot of binary name changes were required to fix this isssue, which could cause issues with other Operating Systems.
+Previously, a lot of binary name changes were required to fix this issue, which could cause issues with other Operating Systems.
 Since then, the fis has been refined so it requires only 1 binary rename (if at all) while the rest of the fix is handled by simple SSDTs which are easy to edit.
 The `_OSI` "switch" has been implementd as well, so the changes only apply to macOS.

 ### Devices that may require a `0D/6D Patch`